-Whether you’re moving from one place in Samut Prakan to another, or moving from another province into Samut Prakan, you’ll need to notify immigration of your change of address in Thailand.
+Whether you’re moving from one location to another in the same province, or moving to a new province altogether, you need to notify immigration of your change of address in Thailand using Form TM.30.

-Changing your address isn’t the most challenging affair at immigration, but you should know what to expect ahead of time, as it could save you a lot of time and money.
+Changing your address at your local Thai immigration office isn’t the most challenging task, but you should know what to expect ahead of time as it could save you a lot of time.

 Does this Guide Apply to All Immigration Offices in Thailand?

-Any foreigner granted permission to stay in Thailand (not for tourism) must notify the immigration office closest to them when they move to a new location.
+Any expat granted permission to stay in Thailand (not for tourism) must notify the Thai immigration office closest to them when they move to a new location.

 House owners, heads of household, landlords or managers of hotels who accommodate foreign nationals on a temporary basis who stay in the kingdom legally, must notify the local immigration authorities within 24 hours from the time of arrival of the foreign national.” – Section 38 of the 1979 Immigration Act